City of Ozawkie

 1858 – An election was held after the Legislature of 1857-58, which gave the people of Jefferson County the ability to vote for the county seat.
 With 177 votes, Oskaloosa became the new county seat of Jefferson County.
 In the middle of the night a short time after the election, the court records were seized and transported to Oskaloosa via an oxen drawn wagon.

 1860 – The remaining “Delaware Trust Land” was given to the Leavenworth and Pawnee Railroad to make way for the railroad, of which had never been built.
 A great drought plagued the area.

-1865 – A water powered flower and grist mill was constructed by William Dail and J. M. Funk just south of Osawkee.
-It was used by the government to grind grain where they supplied flower to the remaining Delaware Indians occupying a small area of land south of Osawkee.
+1865 – A water powered flour and grist mill was constructed by William Dail and J. M. Funk just south of Osawkee.
+It was used by the government to grind grain where they supplied flour to the remaining Delaware Indians occupying a small area of land south of Osawkee.

 1867 – Due to their tiring of the “white man’s antics”, the remaining Delaware Indians moved out of the Osawkee area where they eventually settled in Oklahoma.
 1870 – Drought and depression hit hard for the area forcing some to move; decreasing the population to 1,600.